SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 This concept doesn't exist in C or Objective-C. The nearest thing in Objective-C is the ability to return ``nil`` from a method that would otherwise return an object, with ``nil`` meaning ‘the absence of a valid object’.
 However, this only works for objects – it wouldn't work for a struct, or an integer, or an enumeration value.
 Optionals in Swift indicate the absence of a value in a way that works for any type at all.

 Here's an example.
 The ``ChemicalElement`` enumeration above contains elements and raw atomic numbers for the first seven elements in the periodic table.
-In addition to its ``toRaw()`` method, it also has a ``fromRaw()`` method that can be used to try and find a chemical element for a given atomic number:
+In addition to their ``toRaw()`` method, enumerations also have a ``fromRaw()`` method.
+This can be used to try and find a chemical element for a given atomic number:

 .. testcode:: optionals